rchillyard/Comparer/README.md

       val comparer: Comparer[Date] = comparer3(Date)
     }
     import MyComparers._
-    comparer(today)(tomorrow) shouldBe More
+    Compare(tomorrow, today) shouldBe More

-This time, we didn't have to spell out how to compare the various elements of the _Data_ case class.
+This time, we didn't have to spell out how to compare the various elements of the _Date_ case class.
 The compiler figured it out for us using the magic of type inference.
 Notice that we simply pass in the _Date.apply_ method to the _comparer3_ method.
 But, inside _comparer3_, we never actually have to invoke that _apply_ method.